emoose/OutRun2006Tweaks/README.md

 ### Features
 **Graphics:**
 - UI can now scale to different aspect ratios without stretching (requires `UIScalingMode = 1` in INI)
-- Game scene & UI textures can be dumped/replaced
+- Game scene & UI textures can be dumped out, and replaced with higher-resolution versions
 - Allows disabling vehicle LODs, reducing the ugly pop-in as they get closer
 - Fixed Z-buffer precision issues that caused heavy Z-fighting and distant object pop-in
 - Lens flare effect now loads from correct path without needing to change game files